Who are you?

 Knowing the financial status can help determine future health care choices.
 Determine monthly income from pensions and social security; learn about annuities, stock investments and bank accounts.

+A Quick Tip: You may find yourself “taking away” from your aging relative–the keys to the car, the solo trip to the grocery store, her hosting the large family get-togethers.
+To balance the scales, try to replace what you take away.
+The exchange may not be equal (and in most situations, it won’t be), but giving back some of what you take away will help your care recipient maintain her dignity and independence.
 For instance, you feel that it’s just too much for your mother to continue hosting Thanksgiving dinner every year.
 Your mother reluctantly relents to having the celebration at your house.
 As you plan for the day, try to incorporate some of your mother’s traditions in the celebration: her favorite recipes, her special dishes, her most honored prayer.
-While your mother may miss hosting the tradition at her home, she’ll feel that some of her house is at yours.
+While your mother may miss hosting the tradition at her home, she’ll feel that some of her house is at yours. |

 What home health care agencies in your area offer quality, affordable home care?
 What housing options are available: retirement communities, assisted living centers?
 Contact community organizations to request brochures and pamphlets.